 There are certain aspects that companies should address sooner rather than later when it comes to dealing with risk and managing sustainability in the current economic landscape.

 During our executive virtual roundtable last week, we discussed some very interesting topics, from sustainability, how it has changed in the current climate and what new challenges companies are facing from this point of view, through to managing suppliers and mitigating supply chain disruptions during Covid-19.
-You can listen to the whole session here.

 The topic is quite complex and there are many angles to be considered when referring to managing sustainability and reducing risk.